lsprangers/implementations-and-systems-design/design_systems/search_system/CANDIDATE_GENERATION.md

     - Since our output is a probability distribution that's comparable to truth (all 0's and a 1) we can use [cross-entropy loss function](../../other_concepts/LOSS_FUNCTIONS.md#cross-entropy)
 - We could also add in other hidden layers and non-linear (ReLU) layers, or anything else, to capture non-linear relationships
 - We could also change the entire hidden layers to remove the matrix factorization phase, and use the hidden layers as a way to map user features into a projected embedding layer

+## Multi Tasks Learning
+The tasks of this model are important, if we strictly focus on "probability of engaging" we might end up recommending click-bait videos, or if we do "time spent watching" it might recommend videos that try to get the user to keep watching long into the videos

+Ultimately we want to use simple tasks to find relevant content for the users, and we could use multi-task learning to do so

+TODO: Describe multi-task learning outputs and model weight updates using `./other_concepts/MULTITASK_LEARNING.md`